nickzoic/mpy-tut/tut/motors.md

 DC motors turn when there's a voltage across them.
 But they need more current than our IO Pins can supply, so we need a driver to amplify the signals from the MCU.
-This could be as simple as a single transistor switched from an I/O pin.
+This could be as simple as a single transistor switched from an I/O pin:

 ![A DC Motor](img/dcmotor.png)